VS Code Extension

 Language- & framework-agnostic

-No matter which programming language or libraries are in use or how code is structured, reproducibility and pipelines are based on input and output files.
+No matter which programming language or libraries are in use or how code is structured, reproducibility and pipelines are based on input and output files or directories.
 Python, R, Julia, Scala Spark, custom binary, Notebooks, flatfiles/TensorFlow, PyTorch, etc. are all supported.

 HDFS, Hive & Apache Spark

 Include Spark and Hive jobs in the DVC data versioning cycle along with local ML modeling steps or manage Spark and Hive jobs with DVC end-to-end.
 Drastically decrease a feedback loop by decomposing a heavy cluster job into smaller DVC pipeline steps.
 Iterate on the steps independently with respect to dependencies.

 Bad ideas can sometimes spark more ideas among colleagues than successful ones.
 Retaining knowledge of failed attempts can save time in the future.
 DVC is built to track everything in a reproducible and easily accessible way.